puppetlabs/puppetconf-partner-demo-env/README.md

 When you log in, you may notice that there's just one node listed: `master`.
 Not a bad start, but also not a great example of Puppet in action.
-In the next section, you'll add some additional nodes to manage.
+In the next section, you'll learn how to add some additional nodes to manage.

 ### Adding VMs